yarmand/acread/README.md

 ## find attribute usage
 you can catch the `DeprecatedAttributeError` exception and for example put a backtrace in a specific logger.

+If you are using ruby > 1.9, Acread use the gem continuable (https://github.com/cmaruz/continuable).
-The DeprecatedAttributeError is a ContinuableException, this mean you can catch it and continue normal ActiveRecord behavior.
+The DeprecatedAttributeError can then be continued, this mean you can catch it and continue normal ActiveRecord behavior.
+You're code hunting can then be done without any effect on your datas by simply catching the exception, logging and continuing.

 ```ruby
 class ApplicationController